• Target level of study

 Know-how and skills

-The BUT GCCD program is written in a competency-based approach.
-During the course of their studies, students will develop 5 professional skills:
+The BUT GCCD program is designed using a skills-based approach.
+During their studies, students will develop five professional skills:

-• Technical solutions in building: this competence covers all the activities of study, choice of solutions, proposal of variants from an analysis of the technical and environmental constraints, the respect of the standards and the results of tests in the building sector.
+• Technical solutions in construction: this skill covers all activities related to research, selecting solutions, proposing alternatives based on an analysis of technical and environmental constraints, compliance with standards, and test results in the construction sector.

-• Technical solutions in public works: this competence covers all the activities of study, choice of solutions, proposal of variants from an analysis of technical and environmental constraints, compliance with standards and test results in the public works sector.
+• Technical solutions in public works: this area of expertise covers all activities related to research, solution selection, and proposal of alternatives based on an analysis of technical and environmental constraints, compliance with standards, and test results in the public works sector.

-• Sizing: this skill covers all the activities of sizing a structure, both from the structural point of view (reinforced concrete, wood, metal) and the building envelope and its technical equipment as well as the activities of sizing geotechnical structures.
+• Dimensioning: this skill covers all activities involved in dimensioning a structure, both from a structural point of view (reinforced concrete, wood, metal) and in terms of the building envelope and its technical equipment, as well as activities involved in dimensioning geotechnical structures.

-• Site organization: this skill covers all the activities of costing, preparation and technical and human management of a building or public works site, from the response to a call for tenders to the delivery of the work.
+• Site organization: this skill covers all activities related to costing, preparation, and technical and human resource management for a building or public works site, from responding to a call for tenders to delivery of the project.

-• Technical monitoring of a structure: this competence covers all the activities of diagnosis, monitoring, operation and maintenance of a structure or a group of structures.
+• Technical monitoring of a structure: this skill covers all activities related to the diagnosis, monitoring, operation, and maintenance of a structure or group of structures.

 Read more